-How to Care for Combination Skin in 4 Easy Steps
+How to Care for Combination Skin the Right Way

 If your skin is dry in some areas and oily in others, you most likely have a combination skin type.
-When you have combination skin it can be challenging to create a skin-care routine that can address both dryness and an excess of oil.
-You may find that some products are too hydrating while others sop up too much oil, leaving your skin flakey and irritated.
+When you have combination skin, it can be challenging to create a skin-care routine that can address both dryness and an excess of oil.
+You may find that some products are too hydrating, while others get rid of too much oil, leaving your skin flaky and irritated.
 Needless to say, having combo skin can be quite a balancing act.
-Thankfully, we’ve done the grunt work for you!
-Ahead, find a few tips on how to care for combination skin and create a routine that works for you.
+To help you achieve comfortable, healthy skin, we’re sharing a few tips on how to care for combination skin and create a routine that works for you.

-If your cleanser doesn’t say that it’s made for combination skin, it’s time to get a new one.
 It’s best to use skin-care products tailored to your specific needs and this is especially true for combination skin types.
 Morning and night, use a gentle cleanser to rid your skin’s surface of dirt, excess oils and lingering impurities.
 It can be creamy or gel-based, so long as it’s non-irritating.
-The best type of cleanser for combination skin is one that can cleanse and mattify your T-zone (and other oily areas) without over-drying your cheeks.
+We like the CeraVe Acne Cream Cleanser.
+The best type of cleanser for combination skin is one that can cleanse and mattify your T-zone — and other oily areas — without over-drying your cheeks.
 At night, always remove your makeup with a makeup remover wipe or cleansing water first.
 This helps ensure that your pores are free from buildup while you sleep.

 After cleansing, help to restore your skin’s optimal pH levels with a nourishing toner.
-Look for one formulated to help hydrate dry skin and minimize oil at the same time, like Kiehl’s Ultra Facial Oil-Free Toner.
-It’s formulated to visibly reduce excess oil on skin’s surface and remove any remaining residue and dirt without stripping skin of moisture.
+Look for one formulated to help hydrate dry skin and minimize oil at the same time, like SkinCeuticals Equalizing Toner.
+It’s formulated for combination skin, and refreshes and smoothes your complexion while removing excess residue.

-The number one, non-negotiable skin-care product that everyone should be wearing every day — whether you have combination skin, sensitive skin or mature skin — is broad-spectrum sunscreen.
-It’s essential to protect skin from the sun’s harmful UV rays.
-Apply broad-spectrum sunscreen to all exposed areas of skin daily, even when it’s cloudy, and reapply as directed.
-If you have combination skin, look for a lightweight, non-greasy sunscreen like La Roche-Posay Anthelios Ultra Light Fluid Facial Sunscreen SPF 60.
-It absorbs quickly and dries with a silky, matte finish.
+The number one, non-negotiable skin-care product that everyone should be wearing every day — whether you have combination skin, sensitive skin or oily skin — is broad-spectrum sunscreen.
+It’s essential to protect skin from the sun’s harmful UV rays, even when it’s cloudy outside.
+If you have combination skin, look for a lightweight, non-greasy option like the Vichy Capital Soleil SPF 50 Sunscreen.

 Combination Skin-Care Tips

-Cleanse, tone, moisturize and apply sunscreen —follow these four steps on a daily basis to care for your combination skin.
-To up the ante follow the helpful tips below, too.
+These four steps — cleanse, tone, moisturize and apply sunscreen — are the best way to care for combination skin on a daily basis, but to up the ante, follow the helpful tips below, too.

-Store some blotting papers, like NYX Professional Makeup Blotting Paper, in your purse, at your desk and in your car to help address unwanted oil slick in a pinch.
+Store some blotting papers in your purse, at your desk and in your car to help address unwanted oil in a pinch.
 These papers help temporarily absorb oil and mattify skin without ruining your makeup.

 One of the perks of having combination skin is being able to multi-mask.
-Multi-masking uses a targeted approach by allowing you to customize the way you use your face masks.
-For instance, it may be best to apply an oil-absorbing clay mask to your T-zone, like the Kiehl’s Rare Earth Deep Pore Cleansing Mask, and a hydrating face mask onto cheeks, like the Kiehl’s Ultra Facial Overnight Hydrating Mask, to add some moisture.
+Multi-masking uses a targeted approach by allowing you to customize the formula of mask you use on different areas of your face.
+For instance, it may be best to apply an oil-absorbing clay mask to your T-zone, like the Kiehl’s Rare Earth Deep Pore Cleansing Mask, and a hydrating face mask onto your cheeks, like the Kiehl’s Avocado Nourishing Hydration Mask.

 This seems easy enough to follow, but you’d be surprised how often your dirty hands come into contact with your face.
-Hands can carry a lot of germs which can wreak havoc on your skin.
-Resist the urge to rest your head on your hands at your desk, rub your eyes, and, of course, pick at any blemishes.
+Hands can carry a lot of germs that can wreak havoc on your skin.
+Resist the urge to rest your head on your hands at your desk, rub your eyes and, of course, pick at any blemishes.
 Your skin will thank you.